MisterUniverse/ChatServer/README.md

 # ChatServer
-A simple chat server for quick boiler plate
+A simple chat server for quick boiler plating